Celppu/SimpleCronocraph/README.md

 # SimpleCronocraph
-Simple arduino cronograph for air guns
+Simple arduino chronograph for air guns

 Code is trash but should be easy to modify